 Maori tattoos are not just popular among the native countries of Australia and New Zealand.
-In fact the maori art was loved and praised by many art scholars around the globe in 19th and 20th century.
-There are around 750 thousand native maori people in Australia and New Zealand.
+Maori art was loved and praised by many art scholars around the globe in the 19th and 20th centuries.
+There are around 750 thousand native Maori people in Australia and New Zealand.

-Here we have selected 50 amazing maori tattoos that are inspired from maori culture-
+Here we have selected 50 amazing Maori tattoos that are inspired by Maori culture-

 Ta Moko Tattoos

-2. As Maori were geographically isolated from the rest of the world so an anchor tattoo and a star of david tattoo will be really meaningful tattoo design which shows how far they travelled across the world.
+2. As Maori were geographically isolated from the rest of the world so an anchor tattoo and a star of David tattoo will be really meaningful tattoo design which shows how far they traveled across the world.

 4. How much ink would be used in tattoo defined the importance of tattoo in maori culture.
 Try blackwork maori tattoo if you have deep roots in maori civilization.

 5. Like many Polynesian subcultures, Maori warriors too were fond of chest-shoulder armour tattoo.
 Here is one unique design.

 6. Maori loved their weapons so one thing you can try is a shield like tattoo on your body like this.